-Iain Rayner - A short biography
+Iain Rayner M.A. - A short biography

-Iain was born in Northampton, UK and brought up in the Salvation Army.
+Iain was born in Northampton, UK and brought up through the Salvation Army.
 His family moved to Bedford when he was a child and it was here that he learnt to play the cornet in the junior band.
 He later moved instrument to euphonium and progressed through into the senior band at Bedford Congress Hall Corps.
 Iain had lessons at school with Bedfordshire's head of brass, Terry Hext and was given the opportunity to play in the County Youth Brass and Concert bands as well as with a very good school concert band at Pilgrim school under the direction of Ian Smith.
 After leaving school, Iain joined the Army and became a member of Her Majesty's Life Guards (Household Cavalry) and took part in many prestigious events such as The Trooping of the Colour, The Royal Tournament and The Lord Mayor's Show and was also a State Trumpeter on the Household Cavalry's 'Musical Ride' mounted display team.

 Shortly after leaving the Army, Iain began composing and arranging music for brass band and had his first success in 1996 when his arrangement of Smetana's Dance of the Comedians was played by the Salvation Army's International Staff Band at the Royal Albert Hall in London.
 This was also recorded by the band on their CD Partita later the same year.
 The following year the band again played another of his compositions In the Light at the Royal Albert Hall.

-Since then his composition and arrangement portfolio has expanded and Iain has had music performed by some of the leading performers in the brass band field including David Daws (Cornet, now euphonium), Gary Fountain (Soprano), Carole Crompton & Kristy Rowe (Baritone) and Sheona White (Tenor Horn).
+Since then his composition and arrangement portfolio has expanded and Iain has had music performed and recorded by some of the leading performers in the brass band field including David Daws (Cornet, now euphonium), Gary Fountain (Soprano), Carole Crompton & Kristy Rowe (Baritone) and Sheona White (Tenor Horn).

 Iain's composition A Cavendish Suite was chosen as the test piece for 4th Section bands in the Mineworkers contest in 2008.
 Other high profile bands including Brighouse & Rastrick, Leyland, Sovereign and GUS have also performed his music.
 Among these pieces are classical transcriptions and arrangements, solos and trios, big band numbers, light concert music, test pieces and original works for brass band.